 Tracing your ancestry involves its fair share of history, bloodlines and late-night sleuthing, but when it comes to Ireland, it’s also about the math.
 While just over six million souls live on the island, some 70 million around the world claim Irish ancestry.

-From Alaska to Acton and Australia to Auckland, generations of religious, soldiers, Ulster Scots, traders and emigrants have spread their wings, taking their own brand of Irishness to nooks and crannies all over the globe.
+From Alaska to Acton and Australia to Auckland; soldiers, Ulster Scots, traders and emigrants have spread their wings, taking their own brand of Irishness to nooks and crannies all over the globe.

 Now that’s what you call a diaspora.